unused/ruby-ftw/slides.md

 <!--
-I picked up Ruby for the first time somewhere around 13-15 years ago and it resisted to be the tool of choice for me.
+I picked up Ruby for the first time somewhere around 13-15 years ago and it resisted to be number one tool of choice for me.

-For the first part of this talk I want to give some background on the language, following with a very very brief introduction.
+For the first part of this talk I start with some facets that I really like.

-Then we'll have a look on a code example, build a small package from scratch and play with time.

-After that I share some selected resources, point you to proper help to get started, and do more coding if there is some time left.
+As I think the best way to get to know something is to see it in action I will do live coding in the second part.

+After that I close with pointing to some selected resources.

+If there is some time left, we can go for more code.

 In the final part there is some extra time reserved for a Q and A session.